queueit/android-webui-sdk/README.md

 # Queue-it Android WebUI SDK

-Library for integrating Queue-it into an Android app.
+Library for integrating Queue-it's virtual waiting room into an Android app written in java.

 ## Sample app